-int ioctl(fd, IOCTL_KEYPAD_GET_KEY, int key);
+int ioctl(fd, IOCTL\KEYPAD\GET\KEY, int \key);

 Gets the value of the last key that was pressed.
-This functions only reads one key value for each function call.
+This function only reads one key value for each function call.
 The value of the key value is returned in argument 3.